 - Life Insurance

-- Life insurance covers the unlikely occurrence of death via natural disaster and is an important part of your financial emergency preparedness plan.
+- Life insurance covers the unlikely occurrence of death via natural disaster.
+It can help your family pay off debts and cover housing payments and living expenses in the event of your death.
+It is an important part of your financial emergency preparedness plan.

 It may be tempting to cut corners on insurance now in order to save money, but investing in the right coverage will save you much more if you ever need to file a claim.